labgrid-project/labgrid/doc/getting_started.rst

        match:
          ID_SERIAL_SHORT: ID23421JLK

-.. note:: Use ``labgrid-suggest`` to generate the YAML snippets for most
-	  exportable resources.
+.. note:: See the :ref:`udev matching section <udev-matching>` on how to
+          match ManagedResources and the
+          :ref:`resources sections <overview-resources>` for a description of different resource types.

 The exporter can now be started by running: